matthewb66/bd_scan_yocto/README.md

       -p myproject -v v1.0 \
       --cve_check_only

+### TROUBLESHOOTING

+- Check all the prerequisites, and that there is a built Yocto project with a generated license.manifest file.

+- Ensure that the Yocto environment is fully defined with the OE init file (`--oe-build-env` option).
+This script calls Synopsys Detect to extract dependencies which requires that all environment variables are configured within the init file.
+If necessary, modify the init script to include the additional values, and test with Synopsys Detect standalone first.

+- After scan completion, check that there are at least 2 separate code locations in the Source tab in the Black Duck project (one for dependencies and the other for Signature scan).

+- Ensure that the Synopsys Detect run has completed successfully, and created entries in the project.
+Look for items in the project with Match Type of `Direct Dependency`.
+If none are shown then try running Synopsys Detect standalone to troubleshoot why the dependency scan is not working correctly.

+- If the dependency scan exists but shows no components, then examine the console log from the script run, looking for the message `No license.manifest file found for target image core-image-sato; every dependency will be considered a BUILD dependency`.
+If so, then rerun using the `--detect_fix` option in this script (see section DETECT FIX).

+- Examine the `Unmatched Components` from the Synopsys Detect run - these indicate recipes which could not be matched against the Black Duck KB (usually because they have been moved to a new layer, use a new version or revision, or are modified OSS or commercial components).
+Consider adding manual components to the project to match these components.

+- Examine the Signature scan contents within the Source tab to confirm that package files (.rpm, .pki, .tar.gz etc.) were identified and scanned.

+- If you are looking for a specific package which appears to be missing from the project, confirm that you are looking for the recipe name not the package name.
+See the FAQs for an explanation of Yocto recipes versus packages.
+Check that the package file was included in the Signature scan (within the Source tab).

 ### CVE PATCHING

 The Yocto `cve_check` class works on the Bitbake dependencies within the dev environment, and produces a list of CVEs identified from the NVD for ALL packages in the development environment.